pingcap/docs/partitioned-table.md

 ### Range COLUMNS partitioning

 Range COLUMNS partitioning is a variant of Range partitioning.
 You can use one or more columns as partitioning keys.
-The partition columns data types can be integer, string (`char`/`varchar`), `date` and `datetime`.
+The data types of partition columns can be integer, string (`CHAR` or `VARCHAR`), `DATE`, and `DATETIME`.
 Any expressions, such as non-COLUMNS partitioning, are not supported.

 Suppose that you want to partition by name, and drop old and invalid data, then you can create a table as follows: